-If the file named theType consists of the word Int, then foo will be an Int.
+If the file named the Type consists of the word Int, then foo will be an Int.
 Otherwise, it will be a Nat.
-When Idris encounters the directive, it first checks that the provider expression fromFile theType has

-When Idris encounters the directive, it first checks that the provider expression fromFile theType has type IO (Provider Type).
+When Idris encounters the directive, it first checks that the provider expression from File the Type has type IO (Provider Type).
 Next, it executes the provider.
 If the result is Provide t, then T1 is defined as t.
 Otherwise, the result is an error.

-Our datatype ${\tt Provider}\ {\tt t}$ has the following definition:
+Our datatype Provider t has the following definition:

 We have already seen the Provide constructor.
 The Error constructor allows type providers to return useful error messages.
 The example in this section was purposefully simple.
-More complex type provider implementations, including a statically-checked SQLite binding, are available in an external collection.
+More complex type provider implementations, including a statically-checked SQLite binding, are available in an external collection1.